hmrc/excise-movement-control-system-api/README.md

 11. Press the **Run EMCSApiPollingScenarios**" button.
 12. You should see a response that contains the boxId for each IE815 submission.

-Remember if you do not use the **SubmitDraftOfMovement** scenarion you need to add the ClientId to the header when you submit an IE815.
+Remember if you do not use the **SubmitDraftOfMovement** scenario you need to add the ClientId to the header when you submit an IE815.

   ```